-We are currently sold out of silver fox for 2016.
-Our next litters are planned April 2017.
-We have a high demand and already have a wait list for our kits.
+We have two unrelated litters available from our show lines.
+Please contact for availability and information.
+Bucks $35 with pedigree Does $40 with pedigree We have a high demand and already have a wait list for our kits.
 If you would like to add your name to our list please contact us via e-mail by hitting the wait list button below.

 Alpaca manure is the best natural fertilizer for both vegetable, flower gardens and even house plants.
 It's lower in organic matter than manure from other farm animals, but still has enough to improve soil texture and water-holding capacity.
 Alpaca Beans do not have to be "aged or cured".
 They will not "burn" the plants it comes in contact with and can be applied rather carelessly without fussing.